nicofirst1/nicofirst1.github.io/_news/eu_and_research.md

 ---
-title: "Mapping the EU AI Landscape : Coordinated Plan on AI  (Part 1) "
+title: "Mapping the EU AI Landscape : Coordinated Plan on AI  (Part 1)"
 custom_id: blogpost_horizon_analysis
 tag: BlogPost
 image: /assets/images/news/eu_landscape.png
+date: 2024.10.13
 ---

 In the [previous post](https://nicofirst1.github.io/news/horizon-fragmentation/) we figured out that the Horizon Europe project contains some redundancies in AI-related project.
 My next step was to figure out a fix to this problem, but in order to do so, I had to dig deep into how the EU handles AI projects and agendas.